-Jiang Qing (1914-91, Wade-Giles: Chiang Ch’ing) was the third and final wife of Mao Zedong, however, she was a revolutionary in her own right, rather than a passive consort.
-By Mao’s death in 1976 Jiang wielded considerable political power, becoming the most influential female leader since the Dowager Empress Cixi.
+Jiang Qing (1914-91, Wade-Giles: Chiang Ch’ing) was the third and final wife of Mao Zedong.
+She was also a revolutionary in her own right, rather than a passive consort.
+By Mao’s death in 1976, Jiang wielded considerable political power, becoming the most influential female leader since the Dowager Empress Cixi.

-There was nothing in her chequered youth to suggest this rise to power.
+There was nothing in her chequered youth to predict Jiang’s rise to power.
 She was born in 1910 into comparative poverty, the only daughter of a prostitute who showed Jiang little affection and, for a time, bound the infant Jiang’s feet in the traditional manner.

 By her early 20s, Jiang had been married twice, spent some time at university and launched a career as a Shanghai-based actress, achieving minimal success.
 She learned of Marxism from one of her lovers and, in 1938, journeyed to Yan’an to study it further.
 There she utilised her theatrical skills in revolutionary plays and dramas, becoming the leading actress in the CCP stronghold.
 Her talent and attractive looks caught the eye of Mao.

-After the CCP takeover in 1949, Jiang held positions in the Ministry of Culture, advising and directing revolutionary-oriented plays and productions.
+After the Chinese Communist Party (CCP) takeover in 1949, Jiang held positions in the Ministry of Culture, advising and directing revolutionary-oriented plays and productions.
 She emerged as a political mover and shaker during the 1960s, being appointed deputy director of the Cultural Revolution in 1966 and, three years later, becoming a member of the Politburo.

 By the early 1970s, the Cultural Revolution was beginning to lose its energy and the party came under pressure from both the army and Zhou Enlai to restore order.
 The Sino-Soviet split and the attempted coup by Lin Biao further destabilised the party hierarchy.